 Camping in the Masai Mara – 250 km – 6 hours drive from Nairobi

-We spend four days at a camp site directly above a Hippo pool; go on safari drives spotting everything from lions on the savannah plains, giraffes on the escarpment and elephants at sunrise.
+We spend four days at a campsite in the Masai Mara directly above a Hippo pool and go on safari drives spotting everything from lions on the savannah plains, giraffes, and elephants at sunrise.
 It’s the beginning of the Great Migration and wildebeest and zebras regularly visit the river bank.
-We sit around the camp fire at night, listening to hippos splashing and wallowing below and lions roaring close by.
+We sit around the campfire at night, listening to hippos splashing and wallowing below and lions roaring close by.

 Lake Nakuru – 230 km – 7 hours drive from Masai Mara

 From the Masai Mara, we travel to Lake Nakuru National Park and stay in Naishi Guest House.
 This is our base for the next three days while exploring Lake Nakuru.
 After camping for four days, the wood-fire heated shower is pure bliss.
-We all have a gorgeous bedroom with own shower and toilet and the huge timber kitchen is a dream for Sammy.
+The bedrooms are gorgeous with their own shower and toilet and the huge timber kitchen is a dream for Sammy our cook.

 Lake Bogoria – 160 km – 3 hours drive from Lake Nakuru

 The Pokot tribes are cultivators and pastoralists who have kept their traditional ways.
 It is an authentic cultural experience.
-The road from Lake Baringo to Lake Bogoria is very dusty and rough.
-We would recommend this only if you are very enthusiastic to visit the tribes!
+The road from Lake Baringo to Lake Bogoria is very dusty and rough therefore we recommend this only if you are very enthusiastic to visit the tribes!

 We can’t praise Martin our guide enough.
 Right from the start, he was honest and enthusiastic about our camping safari.
-He was open to any ideas and let us know what would and wouldn’t work.
-During our trip, we made a few changes which could have been a nightmare, but Martin took it all in his stride and remained flexible.
-His price is excellent as he’s not out to make a huge profit, only a wage.
-He is very knowledgeable about the wildlife and his country.
-We recommend Martin for any trip type and duration.
+He is open to any ideas and let us know what would and wouldn’t work.
+During our trip, we made a few changes which could have been a nightmare, but Martin always takes it in his stride and remains flexible.
+His price is excellent because he’s not out to make a huge profit, only a wage.
+He is very knowledgeable about the wildlife and his country and for this reason, we recommend Martin for any trip type and duration.

-Sammy cooks the most delicious meals with a few pots and pans.
-He can whip up any dietary requirements or special requests on a gas burner or over hot coals.
-Martin and Sammy are the most genuine people we know.
-They love their jobs and make a great team.
+Sammy cooks the most delicious meals with a few pots and pans and he can also whip up any dietary requirements or special requests on a gas burner or over hot coals.
+Martin and Sammy are the most genuine people we know, love their jobs and make a great team.
 Go Martin and Sammy!